 I continued to perfom mouth trumpet during shows at the solo breaks, and also record them in studios for the album.
 In the recording studio, I also rediscoverd the real trumpet too.
 On my record KEY (2013), I played all REAL trumpet..
 However, when I play those tunes live, I replace the real trumpet with my mouth trumpet.

-Fast forward to 2015 when I was discovered by the Wall Street Journal!
+In 2015 I was discovered by the Wall Street Journal!
 They did a GREAT article on the history of the mouth trumpet and featured me and music, as a current performer excelling at it!
 To this day, I love taking solos during the solo break.
 It's my way of improvising, using my voice, but not getting wrapped up in words.
 It's kind of like scatting, but cooler.

 All of Victoria's ukes are outfitted with Mi-Si Pickups (Needham, MA) - battery free technology for acoustic amplification

 Shure Beta 58 Microphone (for performance)